**The Scottish postural care strategy Your Posture Matters is here!**

 Partnership working is integral to achieving good postural care.
 Everyone who spends time with the person needs to know the importance of postural care and how to achieve good positioning.

-Postural Care – what a difference a day makes
+Postural Care – what a difference a day a day makes

-Watch our Postural Care film featuring family stories.
+Watch an extract from our Postural Care film featuring family stories.
 This film has been produced by family carers, PAMIS and NHS Lanarkshire Allied Health Professionals.
+You can find the full film here.